Avalanche continue to dominate Bruins in Boston

 Mitchell scored his first goal in 28 games dating to last season when he beat Khudobin from a bad angle 4:09 into the second period.

-NOTES: Colorado LW Gabriel Landeskog, hoping to return from a lower body injury, was slowed by illness and missed his 10th consecutive game. … The Bruins’ 11-game home winless streak against the Avalanche is two games longer than their 0-7-2 home drought against the Montreal Canadiens. … Colorado RW Jarome Iginla played in his 1,499th game and is gunning for his 12th 82-game season out of his 20 in the NHL. … With Florida D Keith Yandle getting hurt in Boston on Monday night, ending his 577-game streak, Colorado C Carl Soderberg now has the longest active games-played streak, stretching it to 194 on Thursday night.
-Iginla is second at 188. … The entire Bruins team will go on a holiday shopping spree for charity Friday. … The Avalanche cap their four-game road trip at Montreal and Toronto on Saturday and Sunday, respectively, while the Bruins host the Maple Leafs on Sunday and visit Montreal on Monday.
+NOTES: Colorado LW Gabriel Landeskog, hoping to return from a lower body injury, was slowed by illness and missed his 10th consecutive game. … The Bruins’ 11-game home winless streak against the Avalanche is two games longer than their 0-7-2 home drought against the Montreal Canadiens. … Colorado RW Jarome Iginla played in his 1,499th game and is gunning for his 12th 82-game season out of his 20 in the NHL. … The entire Bruins team will go on a holiday shopping spree for charity Friday. … The Avalanche cap their four-game road trip at Montreal and Toronto on Saturday and Sunday, respectively, while the Bruins host the Maple Leafs on Sunday and visit Montreal on Monday.